shorebirdtech/handbook/company.md

 ### A note on remote-only

-Eric worked mostly on web browsers before starting Flutter -- something used globally by billions of people and built open source by persons from every corner of the globe.
+Eric worked mostly on web browsers before starting Flutter -- something used globally by billions of people and built open source by people from every corner of the globe.
 It taught him that there are truly brilliant and motivated people everywhere.
 Leading Flutter and Dart (including through pandemic lockdowns and the resulting work-from-home diaspora) showed him that